 Psychoeducational Family Therapy Model is an empirically based form of therapy that seeks to impart information through education to families experiencing distress in their caregiving roles.
 This model is used by therapists at TMG both through their work with individual families as well, in the form of a group therapy program called PEGI (see Parent Educational Group Intervention under the ‘Education and Training’ tab).
 It includes an educational as well as a therapeutic component as part of a larger program of intervention for families and aims to treat families as a resource rather than a stress.
 It focuses on concrete problem solving and specific helping behaviours for coping with stress, and working in tandem with their child’s team of supports.
 In the psychoeducational model of family therapy, the underlying assumption is that by giving families information on the nature of the illness/disability/disorders their child may be living with, along with specific suggestions for coping with it effectively, it can decrease the intensity and conflict inherent in family life, and thus decrease the likelihood of the individual showing an increase or exacerbation of symptoms associated with their illness/disability/disorder.
 In the area of mental health, it aims to decrease relapse and prevent hospitalization.

-Work with Indigenous People: ‘The reality of intergenerational mental health and cultural trauma suffered by First Nations peoples has led to a significant need for cultural safety amongst members of these communities’.
+Indigenous Cultural Safety Approach: ‘The reality of intergenerational mental health and cultural trauma suffered by First Nations peoples has led to a significant need for cultural safety amongst members of these communities’.
 Some of our therapists have specific training in Indigenous Cultural Safety (ICS) Core Health Training and provide services to Indigenous individuals under the First Nations Health Authority – Health through Wellness Program.

-All our therapists provide treatment in a culturally safe manner in order to support individuals to achieve optimal mental wellness.
+At TMG, our Therapists and Educators are committed to provide treatment in a culturally safe and inclusive manner to support individuals to achieve optimal mental wellness.